-The bill amends the 1973 PA 116, which regulates child care organizations in Michigan, by establishing ad hoc committees for each type of child care organization.
+This bill amends the 1973 PA 116, which regulates child care organizations in Michigan, by establishing ad hoc committees for each type of child care organization.
 These committees will assist in formulating and amending rules, ensuring that a majority of members are representatives from affected organizations and parents.
-The bill mandates the promulgation of rules regarding staff qualifications, safety standards, and children's rights, and allows child care organizations 90 days to comply with new rules unless there is an immediate federal obligation or health risk.
+The bill mandates that rules cover essential aspects of child care operations, such as staff qualifications, safety standards, and children's rights, and requires a review of these rules every five years.
+Child care organizations will have 90 days to comply with new rules unless there is an immediate federal obligation or health risk.

 Senate Introduced Bill: 722.112